ahama92/ahama92.github.io/_pages/about.md

 My name is Mohammad Zandsalimy ([IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet): [mo.hæm.mæd zænd.sæ.li.mi], [Kurdish](https://en.wikipedia.org/wiki/Kurdish_languages): محه&#8202;ممه&#8202;د زه&#8202;ندسه&#8202;لیمی, [Persian](https://en.wikipedia.org/wiki/Persian_language): محمد زندسلیمی).

+I am a Computational Scientist with a Ph.D. in Mechanical Engineering from the University of British Columbia and 10+ years of programming experience in C++, Python, and MATLAB.
+I am proficient in computational methods in data science, optimization applications, and applied mathematics.
+My main area of focus is Computational Fluid Dynamics and Machine Learning.
+For more details of my work please visit the [Projects]() and [Publications](https://ahama92.github.io/publications/) pages.

 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.